 About the Donor Advised Fund Program

-The Donor Advised Fund Program allows individuals and groups of donors to establish funds in order to distribute grants to organizations and issues of their choice.
-Bread & Roses provides a critical service to donors in this program by researching potential grantees and administering the funds.
+The Donor Advised Fund Program allows individuals, groups, and families to establish funds in order to distribute grants to organizations and issues of their choice.

 Abierto Media Fund

 The Abierto Media Fund is a grassroots effort led by independent filmmakers, cultural workers, and organizations across Pennsylvania to nurture the creation of socially conscious, historical, and innovative work.
 Each award recipient will receive mentoring on next steps towards project completion and distribution.
 We acknowledge the particular need to fund work by women, people of color, and people with disabilities as well as work of a progressive nature.
 This fund is a way to provide access to capital for people locked out of the traditional funding process.

 The End AIDS in Ghana Fund was established in 2015 to allow Philadelphia AIDS activists and healthcare workers to send needed dollars to stem the AIDS crisis in Ghana.
 The fund makes periodic grants to The Ghana AIDS Commission which is the highest policy making body on AIDS and HIV in Ghana.

 The EPIP Giving Circle is a donor-advised fund created by Emerging Practitioners in Philanthropy (EPIP).
 EPIP is a national network of professionals in the philanthropic, nonprofit and social entrepreneurship sectors committed to changing disparities across communities.
 The giving circle’s mission is to crowdsource a small but effective grant that is intended to give an identified community-based initiative the financial resource it needs to be launched, completed, or sustained.